 Matted Hair on your dog?

 All mats are not alike.
-Small matted dog hair can occur daily because your long haired dog is continually shedding dead hairs.
-This shedding process is not like those breeds that leave hair all over your house.
-Rather, the long haired dog sheds its hair into the coat causing small mats to form.
+Small matted dog hair can occur daily because your long-haired dog is continually shedding dead hair.
+This shedding process is unlike breeds that leave fur all over your house.
+Instead, the long-haired dog sheds its hair into the coat causing small mats to form.

-As new hairs grown in, mats can occur very close to the skin.
-Scissors may cut the skin if used, so you will need to use other tools on that matted hair.
+As new hairs grow, mats can occur very close to the skin.
+Scissors may cut the skin if used, so you must use other tools on that matted hair.

-Shih Tzu dogs have very thick coats made up of two layers: A dense outer coat and a soft cottony inner coat.
+Shih Tzu dogs have very thick coats of two layers: A dense outer coat and a soft cottony inner coat.

-Brushing the outer coat will make the dog look good, but may not get at all the mats.
-Sometimes the only way to assure that the dog has been brushed thoroughly is to go over the entire body with a metal comb.
+Brushing the outer coat will make the dog look good, but it may only get at some of the mats.
+Sometimes the only way to ensure that the dog has been brushed thoroughly is to go over the entire body with a metal comb.

-Matted hair not only make the coat look disheveled, they actually add to a dog’s distress and cause skin irritation.
-When this happens, the dog bites at its skin or tries to scratch causing the mat to grow in size and the hair to get even more tangled.
+Matted hair not only makes the coat look disheveled but also adds to a dog’s distress and causes skin irritation.
+When this happens, the dog bites at its skin or tries to scratch, causing the mat to grow in size and the hair to get even more tangled.

 A severely matted dog is not a happy dog.
-A dog that continually bites at his skin because large mats have formed will also discolor the hair, leave red stains.
+A dog that continually bites at his skin because large mats have formed will also discolor the hair and leave red stains.
 The stains are due to the saliva in his mouth.

 Small mats or knots are easy to remove if the dog is brushed daily or several times a week.
 Larger knots form when a part of the dog’s coat has been neglected for some time.

-Even with proper training and socialization to the grooming process, some long haired dog dogs do not like parts of their body brushed.
+Even with proper training and socialization in grooming, some long-haired dog dogs do not like body parts brushed.

 Under the front legs, the legs themselves, behind the ears, on the face, and at the base of the tail are areas that often knot if not brushed frequently.

-These are also areas that are very sensitive to the dog so the dog protests when these areas are being brushed.
+These areas are also very sensitive to the dog, so the dog protests when these areas are being brushed.

-Even if you do not do all of your own grooming at home, brushing and combing is very important for preventing mats from forming.
+Even if you do not groom at home, brushing and combing are very important for preventing mats from forming.

-Groomers will often charge by the hour for removing mats and so your bill can get high quickly.
+Groomers often charge by the hour for removing mats, so your bill can get high quickly.
 So the best advice for a matted dog is prevention!

 Recommended: Choosing the Right Brush for Your Shih Tzu